emacs-mirror/emacs/mps/manual/html/_sources/pool/awl.txt

 that the weak key slot is splatted.
 (Or the other way around for weak-value tables.)
 See :ref:`pool-awl-dependent`.

+See :ref:`guide-advanced-weak` in the :ref:`guide-advanced` section of the user guide for a detailed example of using this pool class.

 .. note::

     AWL is the only pool in the open source MPS that allows its